overnet/ai-docs-search/README.md

 - Different meanings are far apart
 - Relationships between concepts are preserved

-This allows the application to:
+This AI-powered approach allows the application to:
-1. Find relevant content even when exact words don't match
+1. Find relevant content even when exact words don't match using machine learning
-2. Understand context and meaning, not just keywords
+2. Understand context and meaning through AI, not just keywords
-3. Handle variations in language and phrasing
+3. Handle variations in language and phrasing with intelligent natural language processing
+4. Provide human-like understanding of document content and search intent

 ## Installation